-So this is what I mean by “Christian”—a person who believes Jesus is who He claimed to be: God who took on human nature in Jesus and was therefore the only One who can pay the debt we owe to an infinite and Holy God due to our rebellion.
+So by “Christian” I mean a person who believes Jesus is who He claimed to be: God who took on human nature in Jesus and was therefore the only One who can pay the debt we owe to an infinite and Holy God due to our rebellion.
 As a result a Christian is restored to a right relationship with God, and as a result all else.
 This does not mean that all will be easy for the believer.
-A life in right relationship with God, "glorifying God and enjoying Him forever" will also involve challenges, suffering, persecution and failures.
+A life in right relationship with God, “glorifying God and enjoying Him forever” will also involve challenges, suffering, persecution and failures.
 Yet it will be worth it to be restored to a proper relationship with the Creator and Sustain or all things.

 This “believing” has intellectual and volitional components (our minds and our wills are both involved).
 Intellectually we must give assent to this.
 We must believe the truths of Chapters 1, 2 and 3.
 We will have questions.
 That is fine.
 However, we must be seekers of answers.
 The good news is that there are answers.
-My articles, and the books and websites I reference provide adequate reasons to believe.
+These books and websites provide adequate reasons to believe.

 Yet to give intellectual assent is not enough—it is “necessary but not sufficient.”
 We must also choose to place our faith in what we know to be true.
 Here’s an analogy: let’s say you need to fly to Los Angeles.
 You have never flown before, and you are worried.
 So you study aviation.
 You learn everything you can about aerodynamics, the forces of lift, drag, thrust, and weight, Bernoulli’s Principle, and so on.
 You come to have complete confidence that a plane can safely take you to L.A.
 But this alone doesn’t get you to L.A.
 You have to take the next step to buy a ticket and get on the plane.
 Both the knowledge and choice to act on it are necessary, but only together are they sufficient.